- Programs and Degrees

 Courses you may take

-This course will introduce nutrient functions and the effects of various supply/demand states on physical well-being.
-Discussion will include the role of carbohydrates, fats, proteins, vitamins, minerals, and hydration on performance.
+This introductory course will introduce students to basic nutrients, their functions, and the effects of various supply/demand states on physical well-being.
+Students will take a look at their own nutritional health and identify areas for improvement.
+Discussion will include the role of carbohydrates, fats, proteins, vitamins, minerals, and hydration on performance and optimal health.
+Prerequisite: EXS100